 Stimulants are drugs that improve our physical and mental health temporarily, so we have increased energy, increased alertness and feelings of wellbeing.

 In the long-term caffeine becomes addictive, meaning the more we drink, the more we feel the need to drink.
 Caffeine may make us feel more alert and more energised as a short-fix, but in the long-term it means we can become addicted.

-This spiral usually continues as we become more and more reliant on it just to make us feel normal, resulting in the body’s inability to produce its own natural stimulants leading to an addiction.
-Feelings of depression, exhaustion and our inability to cope without a regular consumption of caffeine, usually follows.
+This spiral continues as we become more and more reliant on it just to make us feel normal, resulting in the body’s inability to produce its own natural stimulants and leading to an addiction.
+Feelings of depression, exhaustion and an inability to cope without a regular consumption of caffeine usually follows.

 But coffee is not the only product that contains caffeine.
-Caffeine is also used to manufacture coca cola and energy drinks including Red Bull.
+Caffeine is also used to manufacture Coca Cola and energy drinks including Red Bull.
 It is also used in tea.
-Green tea and chocolate drinks contain caffeine, but not in the same measures as those drinks mentioned above.
+Green tea and chocolate drinks contain caffeine, but not in the same measure as those drinks mentioned above.